hustvl/MSG-Transformer/README.md

 ![arch](./imgs/arch.png)

 ## Updates
+* 2022.10.20 - A [MindSpore](https://www.mindspore.cn/en)-based implementation is provided.
-* 2021.12.1 The architecture is updated with stronger performance on both ImageNet and MS-COCO.
+* 2021.12.1 - The architecture is updated with stronger performance on both ImageNet and MS-COCO.
-* 2021.6.2 Code for ImageNet classification is released.
+* 2021.6.2 - Code for ImageNet classification is released.
 Pre-trained models will be available soon.

 ## Requirements
 * PyTorch==1.7